-ESP will have an internal guide for the purchase of passenger vehicles that contains thresholds and other conditions that must be met by MSMEs to be eligible for financing of vehicles.
-Luxury vehicles, which will be defined in the guide, are excluded from being financed under the project.
-Exemptions to the guide may be applied based on the sector in which a business operates.
-These include but are not limited to sectors such as the transportation and logistics industry and its sub-sectors.
+ESP has an internal guide for the purchase of passenger vehicles that contains thresholds and other conditions that must be met by MSMEs to be eligible for financing of vehicles.
+Luxury vehicles, which are defined in the guide, are excluded from being financed under the project.